awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-getting-started-producer.md

 1. Grant access of the datashare to a Lake Formation administrator account\.

    ```
-   GRANT USAGE ON salesshare TO ACCOUNT '1234567890' VIA DATA CATALOG;
+   GRANT USAGE ON DATASHARE salesshare TO ACCOUNT '012345678910' VIA DATA CATALOG;
    ```

    To revoke usage, use the following command\.

    ```
-   REVOKE USAGE ON salesshare FROM ACCOUNT '1234567890' VIA DATA CATALOG;
+   REVOKE USAGE ON DATASHARE salesshare FROM ACCOUNT '012345678910' VIA DATA CATALOG;
    ```

 1. Authorize access to the datashare for Lake Formation by using the `aws redshift authorize-data-share` API operation\.
 This lets Lake Formation recognize the datashare in the service account and manage associating consumers to the datashare\.